myz540/myz540.github.io/_posts/2020-07-31-piano-and-basketball.md

 In the summer of 2013, I suffered the worst injury of my life.
 I went up for shot and the defender leapt at me, collided with me, and crowded my landing space.
-I ended up landing on his shoe, off balance, and my right foot disclocated itself temporarily, rupturing many of the tendons and ligaments in my foot and ankle.
+I ended up landing on his foot, off balance, and my right foot disclocated itself temporarily, rupturing many of the tendons and ligaments in my foot and ankle.
 The pain was excruciating and my panicked friends quickly rushed me off to the ER.
 I got x-rays, no fractures, so just a really really